In Conversation with Clemmie...

 We find ourselves in a post lockdown world, how are you feeling about Lime Green Bow and the sustainable fashion revolution?

 I’m feeling great.
-Don't get me wrong the pandemic was hard on me mentally and with a new baby it definitely wasn't the easiest of times, but after I came out of the depths of despair, I found I had basically regrouped without really knowing it and was in many ways flourishing.
+Don't get me wrong the pandemic was hard on me mentally and with a new baby it definitely wasn't the easiest of times, but after I came out of the initial shock, I found I had basically regrouped without really knowing it and was flourishing.
 I had a couple of really interesting consultancy projects on the go and online sales actually went up during the lockdowns and all in all whilst not being able to have appointments at the new studio (i took a new lease on a bigger space Feb 1st 2020!) was sad, it was manageable.
 And my loyal shoppers some of whom have been buying from me every season for years made a comfortable transition to online.
 Some still come from the old days when I set up shop in a spare room in my Chelsea flat which was when Vogue put me on their checkout page almost immediately which was an absolute gift!